Global Expansion Guide

 Annual Leave

-• Type of Employer: Single Employer
+• Employer Type: Single Employer

 • Eligibility: Completion of 1 year of employment

-• Length of Leave: 4-5 weeks
+• Duration: 4-5 weeks per year

 • Pro-rata Leave on Termination: Employees are entitled to payment for any unused annual leave upon termination of the employment contract